This is an interesting topic and one of the questions I often ask.

 4. Fighting the elements

-Finally, when my Karate coaches prepare me for competitions they make me fight the tallest and stronger guys in the team.
+Finally, when my Karate coaches prepare me for competitions, they make me fight the tallest and strongest guys on the team.
 Why?

-Well, when you fight against someone or something that is stronger than you, you automatically become stronger yourself.
+Well, when you fight against someone or something more substantial than you, you automatically become stronger yourself.

-Nature is the strongest force out there, it can create and it can also destroy.
+Nature is the most potent force; it can create and destroy.
 Nature is resilient.
-Training with nature consistently (as I said before not taking exercise from the gym outdoors, that’s just outdoors gym) will enable you to absorb some of the power, strength and resilience it has.
+Training with nature consistently (as I said before, not taking exercise from the gym outdoors, that’s an outdoor gym) will enable you to absorb some of the power, strength, and resilience it has.
 It’s inevitable not to.

 5. No waiting in line for machines